 While Museum staff is continually reassessing the current schedule as information about COVID-19 becomes available, we are currently planning that the exhibition will open on its scheduled date of June 24, 2020.
+Stay tuned for news!

 For participating artists: You have been sent an email containing directions for drop-off.
 Please let us know if you did not receive this communication (sent 4/7/2020), or if you have any questions, by emailing [email protected].

 Take part in this fun Bicentennial Distance Challenge Virtual Race by running, walking, or biking 7 miles on the course of your choice.